BurdetteLamar/AboutRuby/core/Hash/template.md

 ```

 If key <tt>key</tt> is found, returns a 2-element Array
-containing the key and its value:
+containing that key and its value:

 ```ruby
 h = {foo: 0, bar: 1, baz: 2}